/

 Emollient creams and paraffin-based creams are regularly used for the treatment of dry skin conditions, such as psoriasis and eczema.
 Although these creams are generally safe in their use, if used in large quantities on areas of the body they can soak into clothing, bedding and dressings.
 On occasion a flammable residue may be left on items.
 If this residue is then exposed to a heat source such as a naked flame from a cigarette, cooking or a candle it may assist in the development of fire spread.
 Individual risk assessments should be carried out for those that use emollient creams, where control measures can be put in place such as regular washing of items, removing heat sources and seeking medical advice for alternative creams.

-Storage of mobility scooters can be difficult due to their size.
-Their storage must not compromise residents’ ability to escape from a fire in an emergency.
 Research through the National Fire Chiefs Council (NFCC) website has found that within three minutes of ignition, a mobility scooter can reach temperatures 375 degrees Celsius and quickly fill the room with thick smoke.
 Dedicated storage facilities for mobility scooters should be in place.

 Helpful downloads